Systron010/exxcellent/README.md

 football: includes solution for weather and football challenge at the same time using a main DataClass to inherit from.

-The main functions creates two Objects: A "WeatherDataClass" and a "FootballDataClass".
+The main function creates two Objects: A "WeatherDataClass" and a "FootballDataClass".
 Both classes handle the two below given tasks.
 Both classes inherit variables and funtions from a base class called "DataClass".
 This class contains all functions which are needed to read the data from csv-files, save them and print them to the console if wanted.